jkania7/mergers/README.md

+#mergers

-#Analyzing the galactic merger rate in the Massive Black II simulation.
+Analyzing the galactic merger rate in the Massive Black II simulation.